Pyura chilensis: Fishery

 On the Chilean coast, banks of P. chilensis are heavily fished.
 The animal is also one of the main food sources for other local aquatic species such as the Chilean abalone (Concholepas concholepas), whose proliferation has threatened P. chilensis and severely restricted its growth for more than two decades.

-Many locals don wet suits and goggles to gather the delicacy, mostly in rocky areas close to shore, but occasionally farther out to sea.
+Many locals gather the delicacy, mostly in rocky areas close to shore, but occasionally farther out to sea.

 A specimen of Pyura chilensis being cut open to pull out the siphons from the carapace in the port of Arica, Chile.

 Fishermen typically cut P. chilensis into slices with a handsaw, then use their fingers to pull out the siphons (which they refer to as tetas, or "tits") from the carapace, which is discarded.
 The flesh is usually sold in strips, but may be canned.
 It is exported to numerous countries, including, as of 2007, Sweden (32.5% of exports) and Japan (24.2%).